jsai28/dfkit/README.md

 ## dfkit
 dfkit is an extensive suite of command-line functions to easily view, query, and manipulate CSV, Parquet, JSON, and Avro files.
 Written in Rust and powered by [Apache Arrow](https://github.com/apache/arrow) and [Apache DataFusion](https://github.com/apache/datafusion).
 Currently a work in progress.

+## Highlights
+Here's a high level overview of some of the features in dfkit:

+- Supports viewing and manipulating both local files and remote URLs
+- Works with CSV, JSON, Parquet, and Avro files
+- Ultra-fast performance powered by Apache Arrow and DataFusion
+- Extensive feature set with more coming soon
+- Written entirely in Rust!
 ## Commands
 ```
 dfkit 0.1.0